Why We Need An

 Resilience

-I can hear the objections … but Richard, students NEED to grapple with concepts before they can truly understand them.
-To believe that students are going to understand a concept first time every time is ridiculous!
-Grappling with mathematics builds resilience.
-And I fully agree.
-However, we all know that when students don’t understand the maths they are working on for extended periods of time, they begin to dislike - even hate - mathematics; they switch off.
-And the door to meaningful learning shuts.
+I agree that grappling with mathematics builds resilience.
+However, we all know that when students do not understand the mathematics they are working on for extended periods of time, they begin to dislike - even hate - mathematics; they switch off, and the door to meaningful learning shuts.

-In conclusion, I’m proposing that the Procedures-first mindset results in WAY too many students spending WAY too much time in WAY too many lessons not understanding the activities they have been given.
-This leads to disengagement, which, in turn, blocks them from learning and forms the mindset ‘I suck at maths’.
+In conclusion, I’m proposing that the Procedures-first, Understanding-second mindset results in too many students spending an unnecessary amount of time not understanding the activities they are tasked to work through.
+And this leads to disengagement, which, in turn, blocks them from learning and forms the mindset ‘I'm a failure at mathematics’.

-The follow-up question to ask, then, is this: How can we have more students having more understanding of what they are working on for more time in more lessons?
+How can we have more students having more understanding of what they are working on for more time in more lessons?

-In conclusion, I’m proposing that the Procedures-first mindset results in WAY too many students spending WAY too much time in WAY too many lessons not understanding the activities they have been given.
-This leads to disengagement, which, in turn, blocks them from learning and forms the mindset ‘I suck at maths’.
+In conclusion, I’m proposing that the Procedures-first, Understanding-second mindset results in too many students spending an unnecessary amount of time not understanding the activities they are tasked to work through.
+And this leads to disengagement, which, in turn, blocks them from learning and forms the mindset ‘I'm a failure at mathematics’.

-The follow-up question to ask, then, is this: How can we have more students having more understanding of what they are working on for more time in more lessons?
+How can we have more students having more understanding of what they are working on for more time in more lessons?

 The Understanding-first, Procedures-second mindset